dianomic/foglamp-south-mqtt-scripted/docs/index.rst

 The script should return the JSON document as a Python DICT in the case of a single value.

-The script should return a string and a JSON document as a Python DICT in the case of two values, the first value returned will be considered as the asset name.
+The script should return a string and a JSON document as a Python DICT in the case of two values, the first of these values is the name of the asset to use and overrides the default asset naming defined in the plugin configuration.

 First case sample: